Article list Design pattern

 The main purpose of the article list is to lure users to click on a story – so let them find one that they find interesting!
 One of your proudest objectives as a designer should be to get out of the way and let the user perform his or her task.
 The interface you design should afford scanning.

 Too many ornaments and other unnecessary design elements hinder scanning.
-They have no other purpose than making the designer show off.
+They have no other purpose than showing off.

 Longer lists are good – when they are scannable